serai-dex/serai/README.md

 - `processor`: A generic chain processor to process data for Serai and process events from Serai, executing transactions as expected and needed.

+- `tendermint`: An abstracted implementation of the Tendermint BFT algorithm, planned to be used in our own micro-blockchain for temporal data needed to coordinate the Serai validators, yet irrelevant to the Serai network as a whole.

 - `substrate`: Substrate crates used to instantiate the Serai network.

 - `deploy`: Scripts to deploy a Serai node/test environment.